 Victorian Public Sector Commission

 3 Treasury Place

 East Melbourne VIC 3002

-> During 2020–21, the Commission received 4 applications.
-The Commission made 4 FOI decisions during the 12 months ended 30 June 2021.
-The average time taken to finalise requests in 2020-21 was 30 days.
-No requests were subject to a complaint or internal review by the OVIC.
+During 2021–22, the Commission received one FOI request.
+The Commission made one FOI decision during the 12 months ended 30 June 2022.
+The average time taken to finalise requests in 2021-22 was 32 days.
+During 2021–22, one request was subject to a complaint/internal review by the OVIC.

-> Further information regarding the operation and scope of FOI can be obtained from the Act, regulations made under the Act and foi.vic.gov.au.
+Further information regarding the operation and scope of FOI can be obtained from the Act, regulations made under the Act and online.foi.vic.gov.au.

-> Compliance with the Building Act 1993
+Compliance with the Building Act 1993

 The Commission does not own or control any government buildings and consequently is exempt from notifying its compliance with the building and maintenance provisions of the Building Act 1993 (for publicly owned buildings controlled by the Commission).

 Competitive neutrality policy

 Competitive neutrality requires government businesses to ensure where services compete, or potentially compete with the private sector, any advantage arising solely from their government ownership be removed if it is not in the public interest.